Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

 \begin{itemize}[itemsep=3pt, wide = 0pt, topsep=1pt, listparindent=\parindent]

-\item \textit{(Step 1) Construct the KUCLS model.} In this step, we construct and evaluate KUCLS prediction model (for clean/buggy classes).
-An overview of our approach for building the KUCLS can be seen in Figure~\ref{fig:kucls_model_building}.
+\item \textit{(Step 1) Construct KUM.} In this step, we construct and evaluate KUM.
+KUM is a binary classification model that outputs either \textit{clean} or \textit{defective} for an input Java file.
+An overview of our approach for building KUM can be seen in Figure~\ref{fig:kucls_model_building}.

 \begin{itemize}[itemsep=3pt, wide = 0pt, topsep=1pt, listparindent=\parindent] \item \textit{(Step 1.1) Select non-correlated features.} Prior to building any defect prediction model, it is recommended to mitigate correlated features~\citep{jiarpakdee2019impact} to better interpret the results of a model.
 Therefore, we want to check the performance of our studied models using non-correlated features.
-We select non-correlated features using the approach proposed by \citet{jiarpakdee2018autospearman}.
-This approach is provided by the AutoSpearman function in the python implementation\footnote{https://xai4se.github.io/defect-prediction/data-preprocessing.html}.
-AutoSpearman automatically selects non-correlated metrics based on two analyses: (1) a Spearman rank correlation test and (2) a Variance Inflation Factor analysis.
-We apply the AutoSpearman on KU-based feature dataset, which resulted in 28 non-correlated KU-based features (i.e., no KU-based feature is removed).
+We select non-correlated features using AutoSpearman~\citep{jiarpakdee2018autospearman}.
+AutoSpearman automatically selects non-correlated features based on two analyses: (1) a Spearman rank correlation test and (2) a Variance Inflation Factor (VIF) analysis.
+Applying AutoSpearman\footnote{https://xai4se.github.io/defect-prediction/data-preprocessing.html} to the KU feature set resulted in the selection of all features, as no feature correlations were detected.

-\item \textit{(Step 1.2) Generate bootstrap samples.} To estimate the performance of our models in practice, we employ the \textit{out-of-sample bootstrap} validation technique with 100 repetitions \citep{kla_model_validation, efron1983estimating}.
+\item \textit{(Step 1.2) Generate bootstrap samples.} To estimate the performance of our models in practice, we employ the \textit{out-of-sample bootstrap} validation technique with 100 repetitions~\citep{kla_model_validation, efron1983estimating}.
 In this technique, we randomly sample dataset with replacement to create 100 bootstrap samples.
-Each bootstrap sample have the same number of data points as the original dataset, but some points may appear multiple times while others may be excluded.
-These excluded data points from each bootstrap sample form the corresponding out-of-sample data, which we use for testing our models.
+Each bootstrap sample has the same number of data points as the original dataset, but some points may appear multiple times while others may be excluded.
+These excluded data points from each bootstrap sample form the corresponding \textit{out-of-sample data}, which we use for testing our models.
 We train our models on each bootstrap sample and test its performance on the associated out-of-sample data.